mattlean/lean-js-app-starter/starters/react-electron-ts/README.md

 -   [Mock Service Worker (MSW)](https://mswjs.io): API mocking library used to mock network requests
 -   [Playwright](https://playwright.dev): End-to-end testing
 -   [webpack](https://webpack.js.org): Bundler used to create builds
--   [Babel](https://babeljs.io): Compiler used with webpack to support TypeScript and output Node.js-compatible code
+-   [Babel](https://babeljs.io): Compiler used with webpack to support TypeScript and output Electron-compatible code
 -   [ESLint](https://eslint.org): Linter used to identify problems in TypeScript and JavaScript code
 -   [Stylelint](https://stylelint.io): Linter used to identify problems in CSS code
 -   [Prettier](https://prettier.io): Formatter used to enforce code style